 Taxes are assessed by the Swedish Tax Agency.
 A taxpayer may apply for reassessments and/or appeal the Swedish Tax Agency’s decision six years after the expiry of the calendar year during which the financial year ended.
-The extended six-year period can generally be applied by the Swedish Tax Agency to the disadvantage of the taxpayer in cases of erroneous or misleading information have been provided by the taxpayer or the taxpayer’s omission of information.
+The extended six-year period can generally be applied by the Swedish Tax Agency to the disadvantage of the taxpayer in cases where erroneous or misleading information have been provided by the taxpayer or the taxpayer’s omission of information.
 Appeals can be made to the Administrative Court, onwards to the Administrative Court of Appeal and, in case granted a leave to appeal, onwards to the Supreme Administrative Court.
 Leave to appeal is only granted in approx. two percent of the cases.
 Generally, a leave to appeal is only granted if there is an uncertainty concerning the interpretation of tax law.

 Tax disputes in Court generally take several years to be resolved.